KingCrab84/kingsworldrecords/README.md

     + A Submit button
     + Submit buttom saves initials and score to local storage
 * A Highscores HTML
-    + This a list summary of intials and final scores
+    + This a list summary of intials and final top 5 scores
-    + Clear button resets the page and local storage
     + Go back button travels to the start of the quiz

 ## Psuedo code: